-While fully acknowledging the importance and the right of promoters to keep project cost information confidential, at the same time, it is important that projects interested in applying for the PCI label ensure the highest possible level of transparency and level-playing field.
+While fully acknowledging the importance and the right of promoters to keep project cost information confidential, at the same time, it is important that projects interested in applying for the PCI label ensure the highest possible level of transparency and levelplaying field.

-On this basis, for projects whose promoters have indicated their intention to participate to the PCI process during the TYDNP 2018 project data collection and have marked their expected costs as confidential, alternative figures have been calculated by ENTSOG11 or have been directly provided be the promoters.
-Those alternative figures built by ENTSOG have to be considered purely indicative.
-These figures, per project, will be in fact used only for publicity reasons in order to ensure as much transparency as possible.
+On this basis, for projects whose promoters have indicated their intention to participate to the PCI process during the TYDNP 2018 project data collection and have marked their expected costs as confidential, alternative figures have been calculated by ENTSOG1) or have been directly provided by The graph vided.